Administrative divisions of Thailand: Constituent States of Ayutthaya

 The Kingdom of Ayutthaya was founded on a merger between two main confederative states: Lavapura, and Suphannaphum.
 Thus, the polity operated more like a federation which gradually move towards a unitary state.
 The city of Ayutthaya was chosen as this new state's capital, even though Ayutthaya and Lopburi was already in a similar situation to this new state (Ayothaya and Lopburi was a federation in itself).
-This merger would led to a termoil which would last for half a century where the Supannaphum dynasty would emerge victorious.
+This merger would led to a turmoil which would last for half a century where the Supannaphum dynasty would emerge victorious.